refraction-ray/general-notes/lectures/ML in a Nutshell.md

 $$
 Again, the larger the $$\lambda$$, the more effective of the dimension reduction axis.

-Note that $$X^TX$$ itself can be recognised as proportional to the empirical sample covariance matrix of the dataset **X** (which is the dataset with zero empirical mean each column).
+Note that $$XX^T$$ itself can be recognised as proportional to the empirical sample covariance matrix of the dataset **X** (which is the dataset with zero empirical mean each column).
 The structure of data set matrix X: each of the rows represents a different repetition of the experiment, and each of the columns gives a particular kind of feature.

-Or just get the principal values and vectors via SVD. $$\lambda$$ as eigenvalues for covariance matrix of $$X$$ is actually eqivalent to the squre of SVD value for $$X$$.
+Or just get the principal values and vectors via SVD. $$\lambda$$ as eigenvalues for covariance matrix of $$X$$ is actually equivalent to the squre of SVD value for $$X$$.
 In other words, SVD and PCA are the same thing (see the [explanation](https://math.stackexchange.com/questions/3869/what-is-the-intuitive-relationship-between-svd-and-pca/3871#3871) if you are confused with the equivalence).

 ### Kernel PCA

 Map original data point $$x$$ to $$\phi(x)$$ in higher dimension, we only need to define the kernel function of inner product  $$\phi^T(x)\phi(y)=K(x,y)$$ for further calculation.
+Because we are never working directly in the higher dimension feature space, the kernel-formulation of PCA is restricted in that it computes not the principal components themselves, but the projections of our data onto those components.
+Namely

+$$\phi(x)_k=(\sum_{i=1}^N a_i^k \phi(x_i))^T\phi(x).$$

-See the [slides](http://www.cs.haifa.ac.il/~rita/uml_course/lectures/KPCA.pdf) or [blog](https://zhanxw.com/blog/2011/02/kernel-pca-%E5%8E%9F%E7%90%86%E5%92%8C%E6%BC%94%E7%A4%BA/) for details.
-In this way, by choosing appropriate kernel functions, PCA can handle non-linear knowledge in the data.
+There are still some subtle issues left, see the [slides](http://www.cs.haifa.ac.il/~rita/uml_course/lectures/KPCA.pdf) or [blog](https://zhanxw.com/blog/2011/02/kernel-pca-%E5%8E%9F%E7%90%86%E5%92%8C%E6%BC%94%E7%A4%BA/) for details.
+In this way, by choosing appropriate kernel functions, PCA can handle non-linear knowledge and seperation in the data.
+Such **kernel trick** can be genralized to nearly all ML methods for linear classifier and make them more capable on dataset with non-linear nature.

 ### ICA (Independent Component Analysis)

 For comparision between ICA and PCA, see [this answer](https://www.zhihu.com/question/28845451).
 The idea is somewhat similar to PCA.
-The difference is the critirion for basis choice: maximize the standard deviation or nonGaussianity.
+The difference is the critirion for basis choice: maximize the standard deviation or non-Gaussianity.

 ### NMF (Non-negative Matrix Factorization)